bckelly1/home_lab/README.md

 * [cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns) - Automatically updates my public DNS record with my public IP.
 * [ghost](https://hub.docker.com/_/ghost) - Home blog
 * [grafana](https://github.com/grafana/grafana) - Visualization of data.
 Primarily for Unifi Poller, but I can monitor Home Assistant devices in more detail in Grafana.
 * [home_assistant](https://github.com/home-assistant/core) - Home automation and monitoring hub.
 Everything (almost) hooks into Home Assistant for automation and monitoring purposes.
+Below is a list of my integrations.
+** Adguard - Monitor the ad blocker
+** Alexa - Talk to the Alexa Dots
+** Ecobee - Thermostat
+** Google Calendar
+** HACS - Non-official integrations for Home Assisnt (Community integratons, not from the store) ** iRobot - Local control of the Roomba
+** Caseta Bridge - Control of the lights
+** MQTT - Messaging broker
+** National Weather Service - Current and future weather ** NUT Server - Monitoring and control of the Uninterruptible Power Supply (battery backup) ** Orbit B-Hyve - Irrigation control
+** Plex - Monitoring and control of Plex playback
+** Roku - Control of Roku sticks for TV control
+** Shelly - Wifi based smart switch control
+** Synology DSM - Monitoring the NAS disks
+** Tasmota - Control of the Wifi lights
+** TP-Link Casa - Control fo the Wifi plugs
+** Unifi Network - Monitoring of the network
+** Unifi Protect - Camera integrations
+** Vizio SmartCast - Control fo the TVs
+** HubZ Controller - Zigbee and ZWave control
 * [homer](https://github.com/bastienwirtz/homer) - Main dashboard where I hold links to all of the different services that are running.
 Glorified bookmark holder in a webpage.
 * [immich](https://github.com/immich-app/immich) - Photo storage assistant.
 Copies and backs up photos from phones onto the NAS every night.
 Much like Google Photos or iCloud storage for photos.
 * [mosquitto](https://github.com/eclipse/mosquitto) - MQTT Messaging bus for Home Assistant